Office of Student Financial Aid (OSFA)

 Financial Aid Disbursement

-Note: Only half of an academic year (fall and winter) work-study award can be earned each semester.
-Students cannot earn the total amount of a work-study award during only one semester.
-The spring/ summer semester is the third term of the school year.
-Since the spring/summer semester is separate from the fall and winter semesters, unused funds from a fall and/or winter work-study award cannot be earned in the spring/summer semester.
+Note: Students cannot earn more than the amount of their work-study award.
+Spring/summer semester is separate from the fall and winter semesters.
+Unused funds from a fall and/or winter work-study award cannot be earned in the spring/summer semester.